NYRI4/Couve/README.md

 Go [here](https://betterdiscord.app/theme/Couve) and save the file into your theme folder

 ## 🖌️ Customization
-Go into your theme folder and open :
+Go into your theme folder and open : `couve.theme.css`

-`couve.theme.css` for BetterDiscord

-`variables.scss` for Powercord/Vizality

 ## 🖼️ More preview
 | Status picker | User modal | Aliucord |